freeipa/ansible-freeipa/README-group.md

 Description
 -----------

-The group module allows to add, remove, enable, disable, unlock und undelete groups.
+The group module allows to ensure presence and absence of groups and members of groups.

 The group module is as compatible as possible to the Ansible upstream `ipa_group` module, but addtionally offers to add users to a group and also to remove users from a group.